-Upon receipt of completed documentation, the ACC will convene an ACC Scientific Peer Review Panel that will evaluate the project and make a recommendation for approval.
-Investigators are encouraged to review Figure 4 to understand the full LOS process.
+Upon receipt of the complete study protocol and Letter of Support Request Form, the ACC will convene a Scientific Peer Review Panel that will evaluate the project and make a recommendation for approval.
+If approved, the investigator will be granted a full LOS.